patterns >

 The sweater has a finished full chest circumference of (74.5, 85.5, 95) (105, 116, 125.5) (135, 146.5, 156) cm/(29.75, 34.25, 38) (42, 46.5, 50.25) (54, 58.5, 62.5) in.

-Choose a size based on your high bust circumference with consideration for full bust circumference.
 This pattern was designed to have between 2 cm/0.75 in negative ease and 4.5 cm/1.75 in positive ease in the full bust.
-Sample shown is size 3 worn with 5 cm/2 in positive ease on a 90 cm full bust, with no modifications to the pattern as written.
+Sample shown is size 3 worn with 5 cm/2 in positive ease on a 90 cm/35.5 in full bust, with no modifications to the base pattern shaping.

 Gauge